elsampsa/valkka-examples/docs/qt_notes.rst

     demo_multiprocess.py

+It contains:

-It has *QValkkaProcess* (a general multiprocess class with Qt signals), *QValkkaOpenCVProcess* (multiprocess with Qt signals and OpenCV) and *QValkkaThread* (the frontend QThread) that you can use in your own applications.
+  - *QValkkaProcess* (a general multiprocess class with Qt signals)
+  - *QValkkaOpenCVProcess* (multiprocess with Qt signals and OpenCV)
+  - *QValkkaThread* (the frontend QThread) that you can use in your own applications.

 Consult the *test_studio_*.py* programs how to use these classes.

 Drawing video into a widget